gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 Tons of rejection and ghosting felt bad.
 I decided to release my frustration and exercise my brain by writing [a LinkedIn post](https://www.linkedin.com/posts/gohanko_ive-been-applying-to-jobs-in-singapore-and-activity-7293873628108963840-A5cj?utm_source=share) about my job search.
 That post ended up getting 40k impressions.
 Which was really really surprising.
 I'm guessing that it was relatable.
 The SWE market around the world is really bad at the time.

 ### March 2025
-In March, I continued applying but only to 8 companies because I was a bit burnt out from the doing take home tests, and tons of interviews with recruiters (not only companies but freelance recruiters).
+In March, I continued applying but only to 8 companies.
+I was a bit burnt out from the doing take home tests, and lots of interviews.

-I also decided to focus on the interviews I had lined up.
-Very interestingly, a couple of people from a couple of companies saw my post and reached out to me.
+I decided to focus on the interviews I had lined up.
+Very interestingly, a couple of people from different companies saw my post and reached out to me.
 Both were trusted team members of the companies who referred me to their managers, and I was able to get better quality interviews due to that.

 From the pool of 4 interviews, I managed to get 2 offers.
 One was from the people who saw my post, and the other was from a company I applied to in February.
 The other two ended up ghosting me, and decided I wasn't a good fit, respectively.

 I decided to accept one of the offers, and now I'm employed! 🥳 It's a remote role as a web developer for a digital agency in Singapore.
 The other offer was with a Singaporean cybersecurity firm with an office in KL.

 Both had really good benefits and compensation.
-I was really tempted to take the offer but I decided to go with the remote role.
+I was really tempted to take the KL offer but I decided to go with the remote role.

 ## Thoughts
 This job search took around 5 months from start to finish.
 If I only count the times I was actively searching it would be around 3 months (November, January, February).
 Which is a shockingly long time.